{{org_field_logo}}

 3. Legal and Regulatory Framework

-- The Equality Act 2010 – Ensuring fairness, inclusion, and non-discrimination.
+- Equality Act 2010 – ensuring fairness, inclusion, accessibility and non-discrimination.

-- Health and Safety at Work etc. Act 1974 – Ensuring the safety of employees and service users.
+- Health and Safety at Work etc. Act 1974 and associated health and safety duties – ensuring the safety and wellbeing of workers and people using the service.

 4. Mandatory Training Programme